wuscier/my_projects_overview/README.md

 # My Projects Overview
-a brief intro to projects I was involved in during my career.
+a brief intro to projects I was involved in up to now